About caro,

 Three volumes, one story.

-Vol. I is warmth: for things felt, for presence, for the kind of love that doesn't require drama.
-Vol. II is what was held back: apologies, confessions, the almost-said.
-Vol. III is the body's knowledge: what grief feels like from the inside, what absence leaves behind.
+Vol. I is warmth: for what is felt, for presence, for the kind of love that doesn't require drama.
+Vol. II is the held back: apologies, confessions, the almost-said.
+Vol. III is body knowledge: how grief feels from the inside, what absence leaves.

-Together they tell the whole story — from the first moment something is felt, to the last moment something is carried.
+Together they tell the complete story — from the first moment something is felt, to the last moment something is carried.

 What we believe